hdrdiab/LuGradesBot/README.md

 + Gets your grades and automatically checks for an update.

 *Note: You need the Firefox browser to run the console application.*

+---

+**The alternative is UGBOT mobile application.
+Now available on Play Store and App Store**